stylus/stylus/docs/css-style.md

        border 1px solid
        border-radius 5px

- Since braces, colons, and semi-colons are optional, we could write this example just as we would with normal css:
+ Since braces, colons, and semi-colons are optional, we could write this example just as we would with normal CSS:

      border-radius() {
        -webkit-border-radius: arguments;